Graphs of Systoles on hyperbolic surfaces: Introduction

 We say that a graph is combinatorially admissible if we can associate lengths to edges satisfying the above condition.
 Our first main result says that this condition in fact characterizes admissibility.

 \begin{theorem} A fat graph $\Gamma$ is admissible if and only if it is combinatorially admissible. \end{theorem}

 The proof of this result is based on negative curvature of hyperbolic space.
-The crucial ingredient is that if the systolic length is very large, then the lengths of loops in a systolic graphs in the metric on the graph are very close to the lengths of the corresponding geodesics on a hyperbolic surface.
+The crucial ingredient is that if the systolic length is very large, then the lengths of cycles in a systolic graph in the metric on the graph are very close to the lengths of the corresponding geodesics on a hyperbolic surface.